jpisklak/SiGN/README.md

   - A demonstration of how to model suboptimal choice behaviour using published data.

-## Ready-to-Use Profiles and Suboptimal Choice Data
+## Ready-to-Use Suboptimal Choice Data and Profiles

 The package includes:

+- Built-in datasets — Two curated datasets from Dunn et al. (2024):

+  - `subopt_full`: the complete dataset of suboptimal choice studies.

+  - `subopt_avian`: a filtered subset focused on pigeons and starlings.

 - Built-in parameter profiles — Predefined setups for well-known procedures from the literature, including: